insurancerisk assessmentcatastrophecrop insurancesatellite

 Quick Answer: Insurance companies increasingly use satellite imagery across the policy lifecycle: pre-underwriting risk assessment (roof condition, flood exposure, vegetation encroachment), catastrophe modeling (historical disaster footprints), claims triage (post-event damage prioritization), and parametric insurance (automatic payout triggered by satellite-measured conditions).
 Crop insurance relies heavily on satellite NDVI for area-yield verification and drought index triggers.
 Post-disaster, satellite damage maps help insurers prioritize adjuster deployment and estimate insured losses within days rather than weeks.
 The shift toward parametric products — where satellite measurements directly trigger payouts without claims filing — represents the most fundamental change satellite data enables in insurance.

+Insurers now use satellite imagery at every stage of the policy lifecycle: pricing risk before underwriting, triaging claims after disasters, verifying crop losses, and triggering parametric payouts automatically.
+The clearest illustration is a catastrophe.
 After Hurricane Ian struck Florida in September 2022, causing an estimated $60 billion in insured losses, insurance companies faced the operational challenge of processing hundreds of thousands of claims simultaneously.
 Traditional claims processing — sending adjusters to physically inspect each property — would have taken months.
 Satellite and aerial imagery enabled rapid triage: identifying the most severely damaged areas first, routing adjusters efficiently, and in some cases approving claims without physical inspection based on imagery evidence.

 This is the operational side of satellite data in insurance.
 The strategic side — using satellite data to understand and price risk before disasters occur — is equally transformative.